eduwr/backend-challenge/README.en.md

 ```bash
 npm start
 ```
-> Note: Jest documentation uses yarn commands, but npm will also work.
+> Note: This documentation uses yarn commands, but npm will also work.
 You can compare yarn and npm commands in the [yarn docs, here](https://classic.yarnpkg.com/en/docs/migrating-from-npm#toc-cli-commands-comparison).

 Execute migrations to database.
 ```bash